Kevin Systrom, Co-Founder & CEO, Instagram, interviewed by MG Siegler, General Partner, CrunchFund.

 He hopes to leverage Facebook more – they want a billions users like the parent company.
 There are more mobile devices than desktop PCs, so that’s their focus.

 Will Instagram always stay a stand-alone product?
-The current plan is that it stays outside like the Messnger app.
+The current plan is that it stays outside like the Messenger app.
 “We have a different graph.”
-But they want to figure out when the intersection of the venn diagram, is, and what they can do with those people.
+But they want to figure out when the intersection of the venn diagram is, and what they can do with those people.
 That shows an independent product and brand within Facebook – like YouTube in Google.

 Can Instagram live on if its founders leave?
-The best advice Systrom read was that you should build an organisation that can outlive its founders, and Steve Jobs tried to do with Apple.
+The best advice Systrom read was that you should build an organisation that can outlive its founders, as Steve Jobs tried to do with Apple.

 Do Facebook want to make money off them?
 “They want to make value from us,” he says.
 Wether that’s engagement on Facebook or revenue, they’re still discussing.
 But he points out the use of Instagram in disasters like Hurricane Sandy shows how much value there is in the system already.